3 August 2026

 Walk through these in order:

-4. Read the BepInEx log. /BepInEx/LogOutput.log is verbose but the actual error is almost always obvious if you scroll to the bottom.
+5. Read the BepInEx log.
+BepInEx/LogOutput.log is verbose, but the actual error is almost always obvious if you scroll to the end.
+Screenshot anything suspicious and drop it into a support ticket.

 Players get kicked or can't connect after adding mods